-Assistive technologies can improve success in the classroom for students with hearing loss by increasing access to sound and eliminating background noise.
-The most common of these is FM technology, which can transmit sound directly to a child’s listening devices.
-This solution is highly effective, when it’s used correctly.
+Assistive technologies can improve success in the classroom for students with hearing loss.
+They can increase access to sound and eliminate background noise.
+The most common of these is a remote microphone called the Phonak Roger Touchscreen Mic.
+This device uses Bluetooth technology to transmit sound directly to a child’s hearing technology.
+This solution is highly effective when it’s used correctly.
 It’s critical to ensure that the device is always on and working properly.

 Finally, encouraging children to advocate for themselves is perhaps the single most important thing a teacher can do to help a student.
 If you create an environment in which a child with hearing loss is comfortable raising his or her hand to say, “Excuse me, teacher; I can’t hear you,” you will undoubtedly continue to change the lives of the students you teach.